Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 There is also the very secure [Parity Signer](https://www.parity.io/signer/) but it currently only supports AXIALunar addresses, not AXIASolar or generic Substrate.

-Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with Web3 Foundation or the AXIASolar project unless otherwise stated.
+Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.

 Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
-For that, it needs the existential deposit - 0.01 KSM / DOT.
+For that, it needs the existential deposit - 0.01 LUNAR / SOLAR.
 This deposit is paid by the account sending you tokens.
 The one "creating" you pays for your creation.

 Going below 0.01 causes an account to be _reaped_.
 Your account will be wiped from the blockchain's state to conserve space.
 You do not lose access to the reaped address - as long as you have your private key or recovery phrase, you can still use the address - but it needs a top-up of another existential deposit to be able to interact with the chain.